Abstracts are closed! The deadline was 31 August 2020 at 11:59 PM EST.

 The symposium will feature both invited and contributed oral presentations, as well as a poster session from national and international operational centers and the numerical weather prediction research communities.
 The topics will cover:

-The Special Symposium on Global- and Regional-Scale Models: Updates and Center Overviews is pleased to offer one student travel grant ($500) to help cover the cost of attending the AMS meeting to a student who has submitted an abstract to present at the Global and Regional-Scale Model Symposium.
-To apply, please submit a short written statement indicating financial need and how attending the Special Symposium will benefit your professional development to the program chair, Stephanie Avey (email@example.com) prior to October 15, 2020.
+The Special Symposium on Global- and Regional-Scale Models: Updates and Center Overviews is pleased to offer one student presentation awards to a student who has submitted an abstract to present at the Global and Regional-Scale Model Symposium.
+If you are interested in being in the competition please contact the program chair, Stephanie Avey ([email protected]) prior to October 15, 2020.
 All applicants will be notified of their status prior to November 1, 2020.

 For additional information, please contact the program chair, Stephanie Avey (email: [email protected]).